Posted by GR0 on October 10, 2020

-Ice-cold vodka and caviar is arguably the most traditional pairing on record, as it was established by imperial Russian oligarchs and continues to this day.
+Ice-cold vodka and caviar is arguably the most traditional pairing on record, as it was established by imperial oligarchs in Russia and continues to this day.

-Since vodka is a neutral spirit, it serves to complement the flavor of the caviar without overpowering it.
-The heat of the alcohol balances out the slightly salty and robust flavors of the caviar, even when the liquor itself is very cold.
+Because it is a neutral spirit with a subtle flavor, vodka complements caviar without overpowering it.
+The heat of the alcohol balances out the slightly salty and robust taste of caviar, even when the liquor itself is very cold.

 Small sips of chilled vodka in between bites of caviar are also an effective palate cleanser.

 It creates a clean slate to let you taste the full spectrum of flavor from each type of caviar if you choose to try many varieties in a single sitting.

 The classic Russian vodka-caviar setup involves a sterling silver-plated server unit meant to be loaded up with ice to keep both items cold.